-PREREQUISITE: Minimum 2.0 GPA & 90% attendance record; reading and writing at the 10th grade level; Algebra I with a C grade or better.
-Applicants must successfully complete the Year-One ProStart curriculum if it is available at their high school and pass the Year-One ProStart examination.
+Prerequisite: Minimum 2.0 GPA; 90% attendance record; reading and writing at the 10th grade level; Algebra I with a C grade or better.
+Applicants must successfully complete the Year-One ProStart curriculum if it is available at their high school or the equivalent food preparation curriculum.
 Applicants from high schools without ProStart curriculum available must complete an advanced foods and nutrition class with a min.
-B grade AND have a written recommendation from their advanced foods teacher.
+B grade